acsanchezr/ebee_HRI2021_SDC/README.md

 # Ebee project

 Ebee is a social robot developed for the robot student competition at the 2021 ACM/IEEE International Conference on Human-Robot Interaction.
 Ebee was designed to help users stop using biased language.
-For example, a user that tends to refer to a gruop of people as "guys" might want to change that term for a more gender-inclusive one.
-This project contains the Flutter application that allows users to store the words that they wish to become more aware of, and
+For example, a user that tends to refer to a group of people as "guys" might want to change that term for a more gender-inclusive one.
+This project contains the Flutter application that allows users to store the words that they wish to become more aware of.

 ## Video demo: